addy-dclxvi/i3-starterpack/README.md

 - Xsel is a program to access X clipboard.
 We need it to make copy-paste in URxvt available.
 Hit Alt+C to copy, and Alt+V to paste.
 - Rofi is a program launcher, similar with dmenu but with more options.
 - Noto Sans and M+ are my favourite fonts used in my configuration.
-- Xsettingsd is a simple settings daemon to load fontfonfig and some other options.
+- Xsettingsd is a simple settings daemon to load fontconfig and some other options.
 Without this, fonts would look rasterized in some applications.
 - LXAppearance is used for changing GTK theme icons, fonts, and some other preferences.
 - Scrot is for taking screenshoot.
 I use it in my configuration for Print Screen button.
 I set my Print Screen button to take screenshoot using scrot, then automatically open it using Viewnior image viewer. <br />